vippsas/vipps-developers/common-topics/reserve-and-capture.md

 * When a payment is reserved it means the customer has approved the payment.
   The funds are still in the customer's account, but not available to spend on other things.
 * When a payment is captured it means the funds are moved from customer's account to merchant's account.
-  * Captured funds will be settled to the merchants settlement account after two business days.
+  * Captured funds will be settled to the merchant's settlement account after two business days.
 See [Settlement Information](../settlements/README.md) for more details.

 Vipps supports both _reserve capture_ and _direct capture_: